Orlando Domestic Battery Defense Lawyers

 Contact an Attorney

 In a case in which the evidence is often primarily your word against theirs, do not face the charges alone.
-The attorneys at Moses and Rooth, Attorneys at Law can help you to build the strongest case possible.
+The experienced domestic battery lawyers at Moses and Rooth, Attorneys at Law can help you to build the strongest case possible.
 From gathering eye-witness testimony to filing motions to helping the jury to understand the evidence, your attorney will do the hard work for you so that you can focus on simply telling the truth and clearing your name.
 Talk to a lawyer today by calling 407-377-0150.

 Domestic Battery Charges in Florida: FAQs